 Last-Minute Rescheduling: How to Handle It Gracefully

-Sometimes life throws you a curveball and you have to reschedule with very little notice — maybe even the same day.
+Sometimes life throws you a curveball and you have to reschedule with little notice, maybe even the same day.
 While it's never ideal, there are ways to handle it that minimize the damage to your reputation and relationships.

 Do's of Last-Minute Rescheduling